-Precision of the assay performance was determined by Intra-assay variation in measurement.
-Intra-Assay precision is presented in the table below (CV = coefficient of variation).
+Intra-assay variation in measurement determined the precision of the assay performance.
+The table below presents the intra-assay precision (CV=coefficient of variation).

 Intra-assay precision

 CV (%) ± SD

-NAD+ 1.48 ± 0.8
+NAD+ $1.48 \pm 0.8$

 NADH 3.33 ± 1.5

-Results of the assay reproducibility are summarized in the table below (N = number, 3 aliquots of the same sample were analyzed in triplicates).
+The table below summarizes the results of the assay reproducibility (N=number, \ 3 aliquots of the same sample were analyzed in triplicates).